 - 1. Purpose.
 This policy provides guidelines for use of the Master Records of individuals receiving services through Developmental Disabilities Services (DDS), in order to maintain confidentiality. - 2.
 Scope.
 All DDS employees and individuals/applicants and their families, organizations or entities who need or hold information about individuals who receive services. - 3.
 Confidentiality.
+All information in DDS records is confidential and as such can only be released as permitted by regulation or under proper authorization by the individual or parent/guardian.

+4. Records.

-All information in DDS records is confidential and as such can only be released as permitted by regulation or under proper authorization by the individual or parent/guardian. - 4.
-Records. - A. The Individuals' Records are the property of the individual or parent/legal guardian.
-Records records are the property of the individual or parent/legal guardian.
-Centre, or autorized by the Division Director/designee.
-DOS will not release records to provide party with at proprior differences associated from the individual or parent/guardian. - B. All records will be housed in a secured area.
-Access to such records may be only by those staff whose job duties require access or are granted authority by the Director/ designee.
+- A. The Individuals' Records are the property of the individual or parent/legal guardian.
+Records are the released when subpoenaed, transferred to a Human Development Center, or au orized by the Division Director/designee.
+Description of the individual or parent/guardian. - B. All records will be housed in a secured area.
+Access to such records may be only by those staff whose job duties require access or are granted authority by the Director/designee.
 Access records will be maintained, denoting all parties who access individuals' records and why. - C. DDS employees will respect the confidentiality of all information regarding the individual or parent/guardian at all times.

-Replacement Notation: This policy replaces DDS Commissioner's Office Policy # ŧ1013, effective July 17, 198 0, December 10, 1980 a and August 22, 198 33.
+Replacement Notation: This policy replaces DDS Commissioner's Office Policy #1013, effective July 17, 1980, December 10, 1980 and August 22, 1983.